Edward Montagu-Stuart-Wortley: Imperial wars

 Montagu-Stuart-Wortley served as Superintendent of Army Signalling for the Kurram Valley Field Force during the Second Anglo–Afghan War (1878–80).
 After the First Boer War broke out in December 1880, with the Boer Commandos in the Transvaal besieging British garrisons there, the Governor of Natal Sir George Pomeroy Colley raised the Natal Field Force; Montagu-Stuart-Wortley served with the Natal Field Force in the actions at Laing's Nek, Schuinshoogte and Majuba Hill.

 In 1881 he acted as a Military Secretary to General Valentine Baker who at that time was in command of the Egyptian police and then, during the Anglo-Egyptian War, was aide-de-camp to Major General Sir Evelyn Wood.
 In 1884–85 he took part in the Nile Expedition to relieve General Gordon who was besieged in Khartoum and took part in the Abu Klea on 17 January 1885.
 In 1885 he accompanied Conservative politician Sir Henry Drummond Wolff to Constantinople as a military attaché.
 Later that year he was appointed as Deputy Assistant Adjutant General to Sir Francis Grenfell as he led his division at the Battle of Ginnis.
 He was promoted to captain in March 1886 and to the brevet rank of major in the same month.

+Kaiser Willhelm II at Highcliffe Castle, 1907, Montagu-Stuart-Wortley to his right.

 After attending the Staff College, Camberley in 1889 he became a brigade major, serving in Malta from 1893 to 1896.
-He was promoted to the substantive rank of major 4 April 1894, and was appointed a Companion of the Order of St Michael and St George in 1896.
+He was seconded for service on the staff on 18 August 1893 and was promoted to the substantive rank of major 4 April 1894, and was appointed a Companion of the Order of St Michael and St George in 1896.
 Lord Kitchener led a second Nile Campaign from 1896 where Stuart-Wortley was second in command of a gunboat flotilla and later led a band of Arab irregulars who secured the east bank of the Nile in the battle of Omdurman.
 For his services in this campaign he was awarded the Distinguished Service Order (DSO) in November 1898.

 "Eddie".
 Caricature by Spy published in Vanity Fair in 1899.